 Managing a team or leading a big project is really hard when you don’t know what everyone is focused on.
 Before you delegate tasks or allocate resources to an initiative, you need to have a handle on your team’s workload and priorities.
 When the average knowledge worker uses nine different SaaS apps each day, actually finding this information can be a huge challenge in and of itself.
+You can create a simple, automated resource management report for Airtable with Unito to pull all of your team’s tasks into a single view automatically.

 What is a team resources report?